 Step 3: Get customer feedback.

-Before you set a single goal for 2017, ask your customers what they’d like to see.
+Before you set a single new goal, ask your customers what they’d like to see.
 Do they need more real-time customer service options?
 Do they love your product and want a way to share their stories?
 Remember that satisfied customers are your best marketing strategy, so asking for feedback about their experience with your business is always time well spent.

 Step 4: Set realistic goals.

 Now is the time when you look to the future.
 What do you want your marketing to achieve in the next year?
 More social engagement, greater revenue, thought leadership?
 Whatever it is, make sure your goals are grounded in reality and have a business impact.
 “Get 500 Followers on Twitter” only works as a goal if your Twitter following is highly engaged and consists of the right audience.

 Step 5: Align customer expectations with your needs.

 Great marketing isn’t about the business — it’s about the customer.
 To align your customer’s desires with your business needs, it may be helpful to make two columns on a piece of paper.
 In one column, write down all the things your customers want.
 In the other, state your digital marketing goals.
 Your job now is to find ways to connect as many items from these two lists as possible.

 Once you have your goals, you need a plan to reach them.
 Your digital marketing plan should include your goals, the resources you will need, and the tactics you’ll be taking.
 Don’t be afraid to reinvent the wheel.
 Maybe it’s time to tap into influencer marketing or ramp up link-building.
 Line up your total marketing budget and what you plan to allocate for digital.Create a high level schedule for rolling out new marketing initiatives.